Report an Error]

 Contact your Juniper Networks sales representative for more information.

-If you use an enclosed rack for the router, ensure that there is a minimum
+If you use an enclosed rack for the system, ensure that there is a minimum

-of 3 inches of clearance between the inner side wall and the router.
+of 3 inches of clearance between the inner side wall and the system.
 This

 clearance space ensures adequate air flow.